Rodrigo Rosenberg Marzano: In charge of the scene of the crime

 Claudia Muñoz, mother of the girlfriend of the Presidential Spokesman, Fernando Barillas was initially in charge of the case.
 She had a meeting with Gustavo Alejos in the President's house on the day Rosenberg's video came out.
 Muñóz's son in law sued her for harassment and death threats.

 Family declares response to the handling of the case

-On the 10 August 2011, his son, Eduardo Rosenberg Paiz, made the following comment: "We don't care about the final conclusions that a failed system of justice makes about his death," denying that his father's purpose had been to overthrow a particular government, but to "turn our Republic into a State of Rule of Law, where governors and governed obey the law and where no crime can remain unpunished."
+On 10 August 2011, his son, Eduardo Rosenberg Paiz, made the following comment: "We don't care about the final conclusions that a failed system of justice makes about his death," denying that his father's purpose had been to overthrow a particular government, but to "turn our Republic into a State of Rule of Law, where governors and governed obey the law and where no crime can remain unpunished."

 One band of killers - two related murders

-In September, 2010, María Encarnación Mejia, interim attorney general for the CICIG, declared that seven of the eleven people who participated in the murder of Marjorie and Khalil Musa were involved in the killing of Rodrigo Rosenberg.
+In September, 2010, María Encarnación Mejia, interim attorney general for the CICIG, declared that seven of the 11 people who participated in the murder of Marjorie and Khalil Musa were involved in the killing of Rodrigo Rosenberg.